From the United States

 From Sidney, on Vancouver Island, it’s about 15 nautical miles to Montague Harbour.
 From Nanaimo, it would be closer to 20.
 Read on for Chemainus.

-If you are coming from the San Juans, or passing through them from Port Townsend, your most convenient entry to Canada is Bedwell Harbour on Pender Island.
+If you are coming from the San Juans, or passing through them from Port Townsend, your most convenient entry to Canada is Bedwell Harbour (see also Poet’s Cove) on Pender Island.
 Going home, you can re-enter the US at Roche Harbor or Friday Harbor.

 It’s a serious undertaking to sail over from the mainland, or from Puget Sound, as you will be crossing big water either way.
 Even sailing from Vancouver Island, another Gulf Island or the San Juans is potentially dangerous.
 Anyone contemplating any of these crossings must have a suitable, properly equipped boat and the expertise required for ocean sailing.
 Power and Sail Squadrons in both Canada and the US provide training, as do various other certified organizations.
 Your safety is your concern.

-At a minimum an expert sailor will carry all the required safety equipment, charts and compass, tide and current tables, water and snacks.
+At a minimum, carry all the required safety equipment, charts and compass, tide and current tables, water and snacks.
 A VHF radio let you communicate and provides current weather information.

 Your safety is your responsibility.